Dementia signs and symptoms as Bruce Willis diagnosed with the condition

 Younger people with dementia may also experience a wide range of symptoms, with the overall condition caused by a range of different diseases.
-However, the support they need might be different, because it might affect them different ways.
+However, the support they need might vary, because it might affect them in different ways.

 As listed by Alzheimer's Society, these include:

 A wider range of diseases cause young-onset dementia.